Smallembers/chatroo-m/README.md

-A chatroom for school that me and my freinds mess around in Will be adding file uploads and gifs maybe host on render or any non-static host this is a slightly outdated more consistent version atm
+A chatroom to talk to friends during class
+You can host this yourself on render might add gif or embed suport idk has file upload support